nikolaswise/nikolas.ws/source/texts/soft-proof.md

 With the creation of the RGB color space, with the creation of the ICC, we ceded the visual world to supermassive tech interests, much like we've ceded our privacy and personal data.
 In doing so we've inherently made the creation and dissemination of images into a tool for capital — one that supports dominant power structures.

 How do we understand the implicit, invisible, baked in assumptions of the soft proof?
-We can start to operate outside the parameters of the soft proof, recognize it as a tool to use or not use.
+We can start by operating outside the parameters of the soft proof, recognize it as a tool to use or not use.
 The gap between the soft proof & the hard copy is measured in the gap between the tools used to plan & prepare versus the tools used to produce, and we can move in to this gap and inhabit it.
 We can create work here, and in doing so reclaim some of the space that we've given away.

 The Risograph, for example, has a toolchain for soft proofing, but the machine— through its high speed & low cost — also opens up the possibility of designing images through iterative hard proofs; blending the techniques go the modern digital print process with the classical analog ones.